Olivia Attwood reveals blood test result forced her to quit I’m A Celebrity camp

 “I had those bloods done in England before I left, and they were fine.
 I was confused and of course very, very worried.”

-However, when the tests were repeated in the hospital they came back normal, according to Attwood.
+However Attwood said that when the tests were repeated in hospital, they came back normal.

 She added: “They said because of the results the show’s medical team got from my readings, they were not happy to sign me off to come back in, even though I had the clean bill of health from the hospital.